Table of Contents

 Because the effects of burn pit exposure are still being determined through research, studies, and the open burn pit registry, there’s not enough solid information to link specific conditions to burn pits.
 Unfortunately, the lack of evidence has caused the VA to deny 72% of burn pit exposure claims for VA benefits.
 Most commonly, a VA disability claim for burn pit exposure gets denied due to an inability to prove a service connection or the veteran not having a medically diagnosed condition.

 However, lawmakers are working to protect veterans who have been exposed to burn pits.
 Two senators have recently reintroduced a measure known as the Presumptive Benefits for War Fighters Exposed to Burn Pits and Other Toxins Act into Congress.
-The measure would make it easier for eligible veterans to qualify for VA disability benefits without needing to show as much proof that their conditions or symptoms were caused by burn pits.
+The measure would make it easier for eligible veterans to qualify for VA disability benefits and disability compensation without needing to show as much proof that their conditions or symptoms were caused by burn pits.

 If the bill becomes law, eligible veterans who served during the Global War on Terror or the Gulf War can become approved if they suffer from an eligible condition.
 Some of the qualifying conditions include respiratory cancer, brain cancer, pulmonary fibrosis, emphysema, and chronic bronchitis.